Tom Doshi: Assault on journalist

 In March 2008 Tom Doshi was accused of assaulting the Balkan Investigative Reporting Network (BIRN) journalist Besar Likmeta in front of another MP.
 Likmeta was investigating the origin of Doshi's diploma.

 Alleged murder plot

-On March 2, 2015 Tom Doshi was expelled from the Socialist Party's parliamentary group.
+On March 2, 2015, Doshi was expelled from the Socialist Party's parliamentary group.
 The expulsion came after Doshi had filed harsh criticisms against Prime Minister Edi Rama, Defence Minister Saimir Tahiri and the Speaker of the Parliament Ilir Meta.
 Doshi commented: "Today Rama has a tutor called Ilir Meta, who has paid lek [money] and ordered to kill me and Mhill Fufi."

 Days later, Doshi released the video of a private conversation between him and Durim Bani, the assassin paid to eliminate Doshi.
 In the video Bani states that "there are over 200,000 euros for the head of Doshi" and that "the killers will have the support of the government and Ilir Meta."